Bayesian Nonparametric Cost-Effectiveness Analyses: Causal Estimation and Adaptive Subgroup Discovery: Introduction

-The early statistical literature \cite{Lin1997, Lin2000, Lin2003, Bang2000} focused on cost estimation, while assuming efficacy was constant between treatments.
+Early statistical literature \citep{Lin1997, Lin2000, Lin2003, Bang2000} focused on cost estimation, while assuming efficacy was constant between treatments.
 Cost estimation alone is challenging due to the pathological nature of costs (censoring, skewness, zero-inflation, etc).
 Our work enhances this literature by developing a joint model for cost and survival time, rather than solely focusing on cost.
-Previous work on such joint models have been published \cite{Handorf2018, Huang2002, Li2018, Baio2014}.
-These approaches decompose the joint distribution into a product of a marginal survival time distribution and a cost distribution conditional on survival time.
-Huang et al. refer to this as a ``calibration regression" approach.
-Handorf et al. and Huang et al. approach the modeling from a frequentist point of view.
-While the former uses a fully parametric approach, Huang et al. use a semi-parametric approach - making only first and second moment assumptions.
-Baio et al. took a fully parametric Bayesian approach to joint modeling that did not allow for full covariate adjustment.
-In contrast, our Bayesian joint modeling approach makes neither strong distributional assumptions nor functional form (linearity, additivity) assumptions and allows for covariate adjustment.
+Previous work decomposed the joint distribution into a product of a marginal survival time distribution and a cost distribution conditional on survival time. \cite{Huang2002} refer to this as a ``calibration regression'' approach. \cite{Handorf2018} and \cite{Huang2002} approach the modeling from a frequentist point of view.
+While the former uses a fully parametric approach, the latter uses a semi-parametric approach - making only first and second moment assumptions. \cite{Baio2014} took a fully parametric Bayesian approach to joint modeling that did not allow for full covariate adjustment since the data application of interest was from a randomized trial.
+In contrast, our Bayesian joint modeling approach makes neither strong distributional assumptions nor functional form (e.g., linearity, additivity) assumptions and allows for covariate adjustment.